longhuang318/Hybrid-DeepRL-Automated-Driving/README.md

-# A Hybrid Deep Reinforcement Learning Based Automated Driving Agent for CARLA
+# A Hybrid Deep Reinforcement Learning Based Automated Driving Agent for CARLA（自动驾驶场景）

 Codebase for our Hybrid Deep Reinforcement Learning (H-DRL) based automated driving project.
 The related paper can be accessed with [this](https://arxiv.org/pdf/2002.00434.pdf) link.